andyvalerio/linkedin-architect/README.md

 > **Master the Art of LinkedIn Content with AI-Assisted Precision.**

 LinkedIn Architect is a content generation laboratory designed to help creators, executives, and architects craft high-impact LinkedIn posts and comments.
-By combining Multi-Vendor LLM support (Google & OpenAI) with an advanced Knowledge Base (RAG), it allows you to ground your content in real documents while maintaining your unique voice.
+By combining Multi-Vendor LLM support (Gemini & OpenAI) with an advanced Knowledge Base (RAG), it allows you to ground your content in real documents while maintaining your unique voice.

 ### 🚀 [Live: andyvalerio.github.io/linkedin-architect](https://andyvalerio.github.io/linkedin-architect/)